ASR1221/clothes_store/server/endPoints.md

    ```
    {
-      "message": "The user does not have this info.",
+      "message": "The user does not have this info."
    }
    ```